ethereum-optimism/optimism/README.md

 This naming scheme is required by Golang.
 In the above list, this means these `v<semver` releases contain all `op-*` components and exclude all `contracts-*` components.

-`op-geth` embeds upstream geth’s version inside it’s own version as follows: `vMAJOR.GETH_MAJOR GETH_MINOR GETH_PATCH.PATCH`.
+`op-geth` embeds upstream geth’s version inside its own version as follows: `vMAJOR.GETH_MAJOR GETH_MINOR GETH_PATCH.PATCH`.
 Basically, geth’s version is our minor version.
 For example if geth is at `v1.12.0`, the corresponding op-geth version would be `v1.101200.0`.
 Note that we pad out to three characters for the geth minor version and two characters for the geth patch version.